-The St. Johns County 2021-2025 Consolidated Plan identified the need of affordable housing for our very low to moderate income residents.
+The St. Johns County 2021-2025 Consolidated Plan identified the need for affordable housing for our very low to moderate-income residents.
 The Plan also identified the need to repair the existing aging housing stock ensuring our residents have access to decent, safe, affordable housing options.
-The PY2021 Annual Action Plan provided funding for the rehabilitation of existing housing for residents at or below 50% AMI. including but not limited to residents who are elderly, disabled, and veterans.
-This PY2022 Annual Action Plan provides funding for the rehabilitation of existing housing for veteran residents at or below 50% AMI.
+The PY 2022 Annual Action Plan provided funding for the rehabilitation of existing housing for residents at or below 50% AMI including, but not limited to residents who are elderly, disabled, and veterans.
+SJC PY 2023 funds will not support affordable housing initiatives due to the limited resources but this critical need will be filled using our PY 2023 SHIP allocation of \$3.4 million.

 One Year Goals for the Number of Households to be Supported

 Homeless 0

 Non-Homeless 0

 Special-Needs 0

 Total 0

+Table 9 One Vear Goals for Affordable Housing by Support Poquirement